Devyanshu/image-split-with-overlap/README.md

 #### Overlapping means some part of the previous image is repeated in the current image.
 For example, 50% overlap means half of the previous image is repeated in the current image, both horizontally and vertically.

+#### If the image is not completely divisible, the degree of overlapping on the boundary images are increased such that they become divisible.

 ### Example
 #### Sample Image(580x435)
 ![Sample Image](images/sample.jpg)